The Bloomin' Blog

 This morning, I tried to quickly pull some weeds in my flower bed.
 Here’s the thing…you can’t pull weeds quickly, whether they’re in flowerbeds, relationships or your own spirit.

 You have to commit to getting dirty and staying with the project “until you get the little white roots out.”

 That is how my mother taught me to pull weeds when I was young.
 Her guidance came as she looked over my efforts to help with her flower beds.
 I felt that I’d accomplished great things by simply eliminating the part of the weed that could be seen and thereby improving the appearance of the garden.

 Whether or not she meant to provide a metaphor that would shape the way I think about relationships is not certain, but I am guessing she did.

 She explained that superficial weed control just makes the weeds all the more determined.
 The roots grow deeper and produce even more shoots through the surface in other locations.

 How does that compare to your relationships?
-You've probably heard of emotion that comes out sideways...the times when you react to something that is totally unrelated to the real source of anger, hurt, grief or worry and thereby confuse those in relationship with you...that's because we failed to find the little white roots.
+You’ve probably heard of emotion that comes out sideways…the times when you… Click here for the rest of the post

 We all need to take time to rid ourselves of the yucky stuff that depletes our energy and clips the wings of our hearts.
 A regular assessment and exorcism of the dark, clingy burdens to our spirits liberates us.
 Sometimes, it takes a really good therapist to help identify what really bothers us.
 But there are also simple steps we can take ourselves when we feel yuckiness creeping in.